The Mystery of the Source

 - Whatever happened to the Merovingian?

 So, where are we at and where is this going?
 As we said at the very beginning in our Introductory files, the Matrix is not about “good guys versus bad guys.”
-Everyone along his path is there for the purpose of his advancement – including Smith, the Merovingian, Persephone and the Architect.
+Everything happening is moving toward the same goal – the prophecy – the redemption of humanity — and the end of the Matrix, as it won’t be ‘needed.’

 Neo’s ‘dying’ is of no ‘negative’ consequence.
 As has been mentioned, “the righteous can do more in death than in life,” no longer existing within the physical limitations of the world – in Neo’s case, the Matrix.